La Cucaracha: La Cucaracha as a woman

-Male artists often depicted the soldaderas as semi-disrobed hookers.
-One etching, by muralist José Clemente Orozco, "The dance of the cucaracha," is especially insulting.

 Other verses

 Apart from verses making explicit or implicit reference to historical events, hundreds of other verses exist.
-Some verses are new, and others are ancient; however, the lack of references and the largely oral tradition of the song makes dating these verses difficult, if not impossible.
-Examples follow:
+Some are new, and others are ancient, but the lack of references and the largely oral tradition of the song, makes dating the verses difficult, if not impossible.
+Some examples are:

 Influences

 In the novel Animal Farm by George Orwell, the animals' rebellion song, "Beasts of England", is described as a blend of the tunes of "La Cucaracha" and "Oh My Darling, Clementine".

-The Minecraft mod Alex's Mobs adds cockroackes that dance to an instrumental version of this song when at least one of them given maracas (also added by the mod).

-FC Utrecht has a long history of playing the tune at homes games after the team has scored.
+FC Utrecht has a long history of playing the tune at home games after the team has scored.